-Although the effects of cancer vary from couple to couple, here are some changes that frequently occur in relationships.
+Here are some changes that frequently occur in relationships:

 Roles.
 Cancer often changes roles, which may be a challenging adjustment.
-A person who has always been in charge or served as the caregiver may have trouble accepting a more dependent role, while a person who has not served in those roles may struggle to take charge and provide care.
+A person who has always been in charge or served as the caregiver may have trouble accepting a more dependent role.
+Or a person who has not served in those roles may struggle to take charge and provide care.

 Responsibilities.
-In most relationships, each partner is responsible for specific chores.
+In most relationships, each partner handles specific chores.
 One partner may do yard work and cook, while the other cleans and pays bills.
-If cancer and its treatment leaves you feeling exhausted or unable to perform your usual tasks, those responsibilities may fall on your partner’s shoulders.
-If you must stop working, your partner may need to go back to work or work extra hours while—in many cases—taking on caregiving responsibilities.
+If cancer and its treatment leaves you feeling tired or unable to perform your usual tasks, your partner may have to pick up those duties.
+If you must stop working, your partner may need to go back to work or work extra hours while perhaps also taking on caregiving duties.
 These added responsibilities may become overwhelming and lead to feelings of frustration and resentment.
-Meanwhile, you may feel guilty for burdening your partner and feel saddened and frustrated by your limitations.
-Talking openly about limitations and brainstorming possible solutions will help you both feel more comfortable with changes in responsibilities.
+Meanwhile, you may feel guilty, saddened, or frustrated.
+Talking openly about limitations and possible solutions will help you both feel more comfortable with these changes.
 In addition, although it may be difficult for both partners, it is important to accept outside help from friends, family members, or professionals.

-Needs.
-Because physical and emotional needs change frequently as couples cope with cancer, it is important for both partners to communicate their needs.
+Physical needs.
+The physical needs associated with cancer may change throughout the course of the disease.
+It’s important that both partners communicate their needs.
 Asking for help with basic activities of daily life, such as getting dressed or washing your hair, may be difficult.
 However, your partner may not know that you need help or may not want to offend you by offering it.
-As a result, it is important to talk openly and clearly express your needs to avoid the frustration and anger that could result from misinterpreting your spouse's behavior.
+So it is important to talk openly and to clearly express your needs.
+This will help avoid the frustration and anger that could result from misinterpreting your spouse's behavior.

 Sexuality and intimacy.
 Cancer and its treatment often affect sexuality.
 Depression, fatigue, nausea, erectile dysfunction, vaginal dryness, and other physical or emotional problems may lower sex drive or make intercourse difficult or painful.
-Both partners may feel anxious about this issue, but they may be reluctant to talk about it.
+Both partners may feel anxious about this issue but be reluctant to talk about it.
 Every couple has varying levels of comfort in discussing sexuality and intimacy.
 If sharing your concerns and challenges is especially uncomfortable for you, consider getting help from a counselor, therapist, your doctor, or a social worker.
-If your doctor does not initiate discussion of sexual side effects, feel free to express your concerns and ask questions.
-Often, your doctor or another member of the health care team can provide suggestions for managing sexual side effects and suggest ways to maintain intimacy.
+They can provide suggestions for managing sexual side effects and suggest ways to maintain intimacy.

 Future plans.
-Cancer often changes the hopes and dreams that couples share.
+Cancer often changes a couple’s hopes and dreams.
 Your plans for retirement, traveling, or parenthood may change, causing feelings of sadness or even anger.
 It helps to reevaluate priorities and work together to establish new, short-term goals—such as finishing cancer treatment.
-This process can help you feel more connected to each other.
 Things that seemed important before the cancer diagnosis may give way to new priorities, such as enjoying more time together.
 However, putting some goals on hold, rather than abandoning them completely, may help your outlook on the future.

 Friends and adult family members

 Put one person in charge of giving medical updates.
-It is exhausting to call or email every family member or friend after every test result or doctor's appointment.
-Designate a family member to be the point person for medical information, and have that person make the necessary phone calls, post the updates online if you are comfortable with that mode of communication, and field questions.
-That person may also be able to assign tasks to family members who offer to help.
+Having to repeat medical information and answer the same questions over and over again can be both tiring and time-consuming.
+It can also be very stressful, especially when it’s about your own health.
+Ask one trusted family member to communicate medical information to other family and friends.
+Have that person make necessary phone calls, send emails, post updates online if you are comfortable with that, and field questions.
+That point person can also assign tasks to family members who offer to help.

 Expect relationships to change.
-Many people have little experience with life-threatening illnesses and don't know what to say to you or how to act.
-For some, it may be frightening to learn that you have cancer because it is a reminder that it can happen to anyone.
+Many people have little experience with life-threatening illnesses.
+They may not know what to say to you or how to act.
+For some, it may be frightening to learn that you have cancer.
 Others may have lost a loved one to cancer, and your diagnosis may bring up painful memories.
 For these reasons, some of your friends or family members may not be able to offer you the support that you expect.
 Although this is painful, try to remember that their reactions may reflect their past experiences and losses and not their feelings for you.
 Although some friends and family members may distance themselves from you, others will surprise you with emotional and physical support throughout your illness.

 Take the lead in talking.
 Some friends and family members may avoid talking with you because they don't know what to say.
 Others may avoid talking about cancer, fearing that they will upset you.
-If you feel like talking about your cancer, bring up the subject with your friends and family members and let them know that it's okay for them to talk about it.
-Reassure them that you don't expect answers; you only want them to listen and try to understand your feelings.
+If you feel like talking about your cancer, bring up the subject with your friends and family members and let them know that it's okay to talk about it.
+Reassure them that you don't expect answers and that you only want them to listen and to try to understand your feelings.
 It’s also okay to tell people when you don't want to talk about your cancer.
 At times, you might prefer to talk about other things or just laugh with your friends.

 Role reversal.
-Adult children may act as caregivers for a parent with cancer—a change that is often difficult for both parents and children.
+Adult children may act as caregivers for a parent with cancer.
+This is a change that is often difficult for both parents and children.
 Learn more about caring for a parent with cancer.

 Balancing your needs and your children’s needs.
 Being a parent while living with cancer is often physically and emotionally exhausting.
 You may wonder how you can continue to care for your family while caring for yourself and coping with a cancer diagnosis.
-This is the time to reconsider your schedule and to-do list and accept help from others.
-Knowing that you do not have the time or energy for everything and reevaluating your priorities will help you create realistic goals and expectations.
-And asking for help when you need it will allow you to spend less time worrying and more time enjoying your loved ones.
+This is the time to reconsider your schedule, to-do list, goals, and expectations.
+Accept help from others and ask for help when you need it.
+This will allow you to spend less time worrying and more time enjoying your loved ones.
 Learn more about how to get support for parenting while living with cancer.